StackStorm/st2docs/docs/source/start.rst

 Got |st2| :doc:`installed </install/index>`?
 Let's give
 it a try.
 This guide will walk you through |st2| basics and help you build and run a simple
-automation: a rule that triggers an action on external event.
+automation: a rule that triggers an action on an external event.

 Explore |st2| with CLI